jobyid/strive_build_good_reads/README.md

 To use the the command line:
 1. change directory to the folder of the cloned git.
 2. enter `python good_reads_main.py --help` to get the list of options.
+3. enter 'good_reads_analyse.py' to understand more about the data